drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 [Ragnarok](https://music.youtube.com/watch?v=3-Lp2WfNmac) is a super unsettling choir and organ piece that is extremely rich with detail and texture.
-It's the kind of fantasy track that plays in "the ancient holy place", but _something is wrong here_.
+It's the kind of fantasy track that plays in "the ancient holy place," but _something is wrong here_.
 This is "the ancient holy place" but _god has abandoned us_.
 It's a dark, powerful hymn.
 I love it.